Mahomes, Watkins help Chiefs race past Jaguars | Devdiscourse

 His favorite target was Sammy Watkins, who snagged nine receptions for 198 yards and scored on all three of Mahomes' touchdown passes.
 Watkins enabled Kansas City to overcome the loss of Tyreek Hill, who signed a three-year contract extension late last week but left in the first quarter with a shoulder injury.
 The Chiefs' offensive line also helped Mahomes as it did not allow a sack.

 LeSean McCoy, who was signed by Kansas City after his release from Buffalo, gained 81 yards on 10 attempts to pace the Chiefs rushers.
-After acquiring Nick Foles in the offseason, Jacksonville (0-1) lost its new quarterback to a first-quarter shoulder injury.
+After acquiring Nick Foles in the offseason, Jacksonville (0-1) lost its new quarterback to a broken left clavicle in the first quarter.
+He will have surgery on Monday and there is no timetable for his return.

 The Chiefs cashed in their five first-half possessions for touchdown strikes of 68 and 49 yards to Watkins, and three field goals by Harrison Butker for a 23-13 halftime lead.
 Mahomes injured his left foot midway through the second quarter but returned while referees sorted out personal fouls on both teams.
 That skirmish led to the ejection of Jacksonville linebacker Myles Jack.

-After Foles left with an injury to his left shoulder, Minshew entered and completed each of his nine first-half pass attempts while engineering the Jags to two field goals.
+After Foles exited, Minshew entered and completed each of his nine first-half pass attempts while engineering the Jags to two field goals.
 Foles was injured after getting sandwiched by two Chiefs defenders on a 35-yard touchdown pass to DJ Chark.
 Chark caught four balls for a team-high 146 yards.

 --Field Level Media